-The AS4SAN conference dinner will be on the first evening of the conference after the cocktail reception and costs an extra $50.
-You can register by clicking here.
+Early bird registration is $175 for students and $225 for non students and closes on the 1st of April.
+Standard conference registration (after the 1st of April) registration is $200 for students and $250 for non students.
 Please note that the registration cost includes morning tea and lunch on both days, a cocktail reception on the first day and a one year membership of the Australasian Society for Social and Affective Neuroscience (which normally costs $50).

 Conference registration will open soon.

 The AS4SAN conference dinner will be held on the 20th of June (first evening of the conference) and costs an extra $50.
 Dinner will be held at Mado Turkish Restaurant.
 Please RSVP and pay for the conference dinner when registering.

 Membership includes voting rights at the annual general society meeting (held during the conference).
 For more information about the society rules click here.
 If you want to become a member of the society but can't attend the conference go the membership registration page.